iamahmarfaraz/3D-Text/README.md

 - [Three.js](https://threejs.org) r152
 - `lil-gui` for on‑screen controls
-- `gsap` for timeline‐based animations
+- `gsap` for timeline‑based animations
-- Vite or your favorite bundler to serve ES modules
+- Vite (or your favorite bundler)

 ---